Photo credit: Julie Cordeiro Photography

 Dances by Isadora was founded in 1989 by Patricia Adams and Catherine Gallant in the Boston area.
 Patt and Catherine taught and performed together primarily in solos and duets (with pianist Vivian Taylor) from 1986-1993.
 The Boston group grew to include local dancers who had studied with Patt and Catherine at Dean College, the Boston Conservatory, MIT and the Dance Complex.
 Catherine returned to NYC in 1993 and began working with dancers who would also perform in her own contemporary choreography.
 We are proud to say that Dances by Isadora maintains a base of activity in both New York and Boston with connections to the international Duncan community.
 The Boston group, Dances by Isadora Boston, is co-directed by Kelli Edwards and Sandy Zarotney Keldsen.

-Dances by Isadora’s mission is to share the history of dance as an art form with a contemporary audience through the presentation and teaching of the work of modern dance pioneer, Isadora Duncan (1877-1927).
-The company is also dedicated to the growth of new work which comments on history and culture while making connections from past to present with an eye to future innovation.
+Dances by Isadora Boston’s mission is to share the work of modern dance pioneer and feminist, Isadora Duncan (1877-1927).
+The company is also dedicated to the growth of new work which comments on history and culture while making connections from the past to the present.
+Considered the Mother of Modern Dance, Duncan drew inspiration from nature and natural movements as well as classical Greek art and myths to develop an entirely new way of moving that freed the body of both physical and social constraints.
 Dances by Isadora is committed to educating audiences/students of all ages through touring its educational programs and performances.

 Dance Review: “Dances by Isadora” – Freedom to Move.
 June 26, 2019 in Artsfuse.org